qitta/libhugin/docs/index.rst

 *Libhugin* is a modular movie metadata search and analysis library written in python.
 The goal is to provide webservice independent unique API for different kind of movie metadata.
-The library is divided into two parts, the :ref:`core` part, which is responsible for fetching all the metadata and the :ref:`analyze` part for analyzing a existing movie collection to improve its quality by detecting missing metadata or extracting new information from the existing
+The library is divided into two parts, the :ref:`harvest` part, which is responsible for fetching all the metadata and the :ref:`analyze` part for analyzing a existing movie collection to improve its quality by detecting missing metadata or extracting new information from the existing